Smooth Radio (2014): Background and History

 The Competition Commission published its final report into the acquisition on 21 May 2013, requiring Global to sell radio stations in seven locations.
-Global subsequently appealed the decision, but this was rejected by the Competition Appeal Tribunal in November.
+Global appealed the decision, but this was rejected by the Competition Appeal Tribunal in November.
 Global announced in December that it would not contest the decision, and would instead begin the process of selling the assets as directed by the commission.
 On 4 February 2014, the Radio Today website reported that Ofcom had given Global permission to remove Smooth from the Digital One platform, and to replace it with a service playing music from the 1970s, 80s and 90s.
 Under this agreement, Smooth would continue to broadcast on its regional frequencies, but would be required to provide seven hours of local output per day.
 On 6 February, Global confirmed the sale of eight of its regional stations—including those with the Smooth Radio brand in the North West, North East and East Midlands—to the Irish media holdings company Communicorp.
 Under a franchising agreement between the two firms, these stations would retain the Smooth Radio name, but relaunch airing a mixture of both regional content and networked programming from London.
 Smooth would also take over Gold's medium wave frequencies, except in London, Manchester and the East Midlands.
 Global announced later that month that Smooth would be relaunched on 3 March, and subsequently confirmed the Gold changes would take effect from 24 March, when the stations would begin simulcasting with Smooth Radio London.
 This also coincided with the return of local programming at breakfast and drivetime.

 On 5 March 2018, Global added the former Lakeland Radio station to the network as Smooth Lake District following its purchase from the CN Group for an undisclosed fee.